-How this Fast Diet Lifestyle works: Eat these meals tomorrow.
-On Thursday, eat the meals that will be posted on Wednesday.
+How this Fast Diet Lifestyle works: Eat these meals tomorrow, for a calorie total of less than 600.
+On another day this week, eat the meals from a different post, another day of eating 600 calories or less.
 Eat sensibly the other days of the week.
 That’s it.
 Simple way to lose weight and be healthier.
 Welcome to WJ Fulton who is now Following.

 Spinach Frittata: 131 calories 7 g fat 1.9 g fiber 11 g protein 6.6 g carbs [5.8 g Complex] 127 mg Calcium PB GF Whether it is breakfast or dinner, Spinach Frittata checks off all the boxes.

-1 two-oz egg 1/6 cup [3 Tbsp] cooked spinach, squeezed and chopped 1 Tbsp cottage cheese 1/8 oz [2 Tbsp] chopped scallions, white and/or green parts ¼ oz Manchego OR Cheddar cheese, grated dash of grated nutmeg + dash of granulated garlic 2 oz strawberries blackish coffee [53 calories] or blackish tea or lemon in hot water 5-6 oz fruit smoothie [79 calories], green smoothie or natural apple cider
+1 two-oz egg 1/6 cup [3 Tbsp] cooked spinach, squeezed and chopped 1 Tbsp cottage cheese 1/8 oz [2 Tbsp] chopped scallions, white and/or green parts ¼ oz Manchego OR Cheddar cheese, grated dash of grated nutmeg + dash of granulated garlic 2 oz strawberries Optional: blackish coffee [53 calories] or blackish tea or mocha cafe au lait [65 calories] or lemon in hot water Optional: 5 oz fruit smoothie or berry-yogurt smoothie [88 calories]

 Ham Florentine Crepes: 299 calories 11.3 g fat 5.6 g fiber 15.6 g protein 33 g carbs 307 mg Calcium PB Peter Christian’s Tavern was a very popular New Hampshire restaurant and their cookbook was a local best seller.
 The restaurant has closed but the cookbook is a goldmine and it served as the source of this meal.
 Very easy if the crepes and Bechamel sauce are pre-made.